Woodland Caribou are an iconic Canadian species and they are in real trouble.

 Today, woodland caribou survival is threatened by relentless resource development in their critical habitat and by the fear of change.
 The best scientific standard is to manage forests so at least 65% of a population’s home range is undisturbed.
 Local communities will prosper along with caribou if resource management changes, adapts to what has happened and is based on ecosystems and the recovery of overly exploited forest.

 We need comprehensive range plans with protected areas, extensive cutline recovery, and clustered development so caribou can recover and communities can thrive.
 We also need those plans to respect Indigenous rights and knowledge.
 Healthy forests mean there will be long-term jobs for communities.
 Forests capture carbon, regulate climate, produce oxygen and deliver other ecological benefits.
 Forests provide homes and resting places for hundreds of other species and their wise management is vital to our health and economy.

 Caribou and resource jobs are not competing goals.
 Both depend on healthy forests.
 The best way to save caribou and jobs is to manage our forests responsibly.

 For more than forty years conservationists have been calling upon government and industry to work with resource communities, First Nations and environmental groups to protect caribou and their habitat and to diversify economic opportunities in resource dependent areas.

-Despite repeated assurances of protective actions from government and industry, resource extraction has increased, pushing caribou in many areas to the brink of extinction.
-In 2012 Environment Canada committed to carry out a long-overdue national caribou recovery strategy and gave provinces 5 years to develop range management plans to reach at least minimum caribou habitat requirements over time.
+Despite repeated assurances of protective actions from government and industry, resource extraction impacts kept increasing, pushing caribou in many areas to the brink of extinction.
+In 2012 Environment Canada committed to carry out a long-overdue national caribou recovery strategy and gave provinces five years to develop range management plans to reach at least minimum caribou habitat requirements over time.
+Alberta missed the 2017 deadline.

 Time is running out!